 You’ll find myriad ranger-led tours in Lassen Volcanic National Park.
 In the summer, they take the form of ecological expeditions to band local birds.
 In the winter, they could be snowshoe treks to see the landscapes blanketed in white.
 For a more comprehensive tour, you could choose a package that includes walks through famous geological wonders like Bumpass Hell and the Sulphur Works.
 More adventurous crews could set their sights on multi-day treks on the Pacific Crest Trail or climbs up Brokeoff Mountain (one of the most challenging going).

-Lassen Volcanic National Park Hikes
+Best Hikes Near Lassen Volcanic National Park

 In Lassen Volcanic, skies are blue and beautiful hikes are plentiful.
 If you’re ready to stretch your legs (but not sure where to start), here’s a list of 10 of our favorite hiking trails in Lassen Volcanic National Park.